 (b) Certificate awarded for first degree leading to a professional qualification and photocopy of the corresponding Transcript of Records

-(c) Proof of proficiency in English − see related list under I(b) above
+(c) Proof of proficiency in English − see related list under I(b) above and FAQ 5

 If the certificate awarded for a first degree cannot be provided, the following must be submitted: